Top trending TikTok and Instagram hacks to transform your garden overnight

 With that in mind, tombola are sharing the quickest and easiest TikTok and Instagram hacks to update your garden.

 Searches for ‘garden ideas’ have increased by 165%

 Comparing searches for ‘garden ideas’ from January to March 2022, tombola can reveal an increase of 81%, showing the public are preparing for spring and are ready to start transforming their garden.

 1. Turn your indoor tablecloth into a rug in less than an hour

-Searches for ‘outdoor rugs’ have increased by 179% in the past month.
+Average monthly searches for ‘outdoor rugs’ have remained at 90,500 for the last two years, an increase of 512% to the previous two years, prior to the pandemic.
 But, did you know, you can make one yourself?
 Take your tablecloth, use a couple of coats of water-based polyurethane - about 10 minutes apart - on both sides, and then use a rubber rug backer to keep it in place.
 This should help prevent wear and tear and you can then place it under your outdoor seating/canopy to keep it protected.
 The water-based polyurethane does dry fast, so keep an eye on it to make sure it doesn’t stick to the floor.

 If you’ve got the DIY itch, you can also create a brand-new, geometric indoor rug using carpet cut-off samples and sticking them together on the underside with strong tape.

 2. Use white vinegar to clean your patio in 20 minutes